-Article 6 Responsibilities of the associations and clubs
+Article 6 Responsibilities of the associations

-6.01 If necessary, visiting clubs must apply for visas from the diplomatic mission of the host country well in advance of their trip.
-Upon request, the host association must assist the visiting clubs as much as possible with the visa formalities.
+- 6.01 If necessary, visiting associations must apply for visas from the diplomatic mission of the host country well in advance of their trip.
+Upon request, the host association must assist the visiting associations as much as possible with the visa formalities. - 6.02 The associations are responsible for the behaviour of their players, officials, members, supporters and any person carrying out a function at a match on their behalf - 6.03 Matches must be played in halls within the territory of the host association.
+Exceptionally, matches may be played in the territory of another UEFA member association, if so decided by the relevant UEFA bodies, for instance for reasons of safety or as a result of a disciplinary measure. - 6.04 The host association is responsible for order and security before, during and after the match.
+The host association may be called to account for incidents of any kind and may be disciplined. - 6.05 Minimum medical requirements concerning the provision of facilities, equipment and personnel by the host association are set out in the UEFA Medical Regulations.
+For the avoidance of doubt, the host association has sole responsibility for the provision and operation of any facilities and equipment required in the abovementioned regulations. - 6.06 The UEFA administration informs the associations participating in the finals about any further guidelines, directives or decisions related to that stage of the competition and provides them with all relevant documents in due time.

-- 6.02 The clubs are responsible for the behaviour of their players, officials, members, supporters and any person carrying out a function at a match on their behalf. - 6.03 The host is responsible for order and security before, during and after the match.
-The host may be called to account for incidents of any kind and may be disciplined. - 6.04 The host must stage the relevant matches in accordance with the instructions of UEFA (or of a third party acting on UEFA's behalf) and, if the host is a club, in cooperation with the association concerned.
-However, the host is considered solely accountable for all of its obligations in this respect. - 6.05 Minimum medical requirements concerning the provision of facilities, equipment and personnel by the host are set out in the UEFA Medical Regulations.
-For the avoidance of doubt, the host has sole responsibility for the provision and operation of any facilities and equipment required in the above-mentioned regulations. - 6.06 The host of the finals is designated by the UEFA Executive Committee on the basis of a bid procedure in which the four clubs that qualify for the semi-finals can participate. - 6.07 Each club indemnifies, defends and holds UEFA, its subsidiaries and any LOC and all of their officers, directors, employees, representatives, agents and other auxiliary persons free and harmless against any and all liabilities, obligations, losses, damages, penalties, claims, actions, fines and expenses (including reasonable legal expenses) of whatsoever kind or nature resulting from, arising out of, or attributable to any non-compliance by the club or any of its players, officials, employees, representatives or agents with the present regulations.
+6.07 Each association indemnifies, defends and holds UEFA, its subsidiaries and any LOC and all of their officers, directors, employees, representatives, agents and other auxiliary persons free and harmless against any and all liabilities, obligations, losses, damages, penalties, claims, actions, fines and expenses (including reasonable legal expenses) of whatsoever kind or nature resulting from, arising out of, or attributable to any non-compliance by the association or any of its players, officials, employees, representatives or agents with the present regulations.